ij0n/tiefziehtischwebsite/checklist.md

 * unplug vacuum cleaner
 * remove vacuum molding table hose from vacuum cleaner
 * reattach vacuum cleaner hose
-* exchange filter in vacuum cleaner for the old one
 * put in new or old vacuum cleaner bag in vacuum cleaner
-* roll up extension coord
-* plug in the plugs from cultorga/culttech
+* unplug the powercable from the wallsocket
 * store away the vacuum cleaner where it belongs
-* submit temperatures, timings, stopwatch-readings, useful info and your overall experience via email to ijon
+* submit temperatures, timings, stopwatch-readings, useful info and your overall experience via email to vacuumforming@c-base.org